Jordan Noone: Embedded Ventures

 In 2020, Noone co-founded Embedded Ventures, a venture capital firm focused on investing in dual-use space startups that support both commercial and national security applications.
 The firm seeks to bridge the gap between Silicon Valley innovation and the needs of the U.S. Department of Defense, with particular emphasis on early-stage companies working in areas such as in-space manufacturing, energy, and logistics.
 In 2021, Embedded Ventures signed a Cooperative Research and Development Agreement (CRADA) with the U.S. Space Force to align venture capital investment with national security priorities.
 In January 2023, the firm announced the launch of its first fund, totaling $100 million, to support startups advancing technologies that can serve both civilian and military purposes.

 Zoo (formerly KittyCAD)

 In 2021, Noone co-founded KittyCAD, a company focused on building programmable, API-first tools for mechanical computer-aided design (CAD).
 The company aimed to modernize hardware design workflows by offering a GPU-native geometry engine and developer-friendly APIs.

 In 2023, KittyCAD rebranded as Zoo and launched new tools including ML-ephant, a machine learning API, and Text-to-CAD, which enables users to generate 3D models from natural language input.

-Noone currently holds a position of Executive Chairman for Zoo, a roll he assumed in 2022 when Jessie Frazelle joined the company as CEO.
+Noone currently holds a position of Executive Chairman for Zoo, a role he assumed in 2022 when Jessie Frazelle joined the company as CEO.